New parking times and meters are coming to downtown

 One of those changes is parking times.
 Right now parking is slated Monday through Friday 8 a.m. to 5 p.m., but in the near future times will change to Monday through Saturday 8 a.m. to 8 p.m.

-However, some city council members say they should extend the time to 10 p.m. and charge for parking on Sundays after 2 p.m.
+However, some city council members said they should extend the time to 10 p.m. and charge for parking on Sundays after 2 p.m.

 “If the numbers are telling us that we’re really busy, we’re not seeing turnover on a particular day or time, then that tells us we need to do something in terms of either time or pricing,” Sean Brandon, the city parking and mobility services director, said.